 - 3.18 Depending on the final footprint of the proposed scheme, it is possible that it will require the use of an area currently designated as Green Belt, and subject to the progress and outcome of the green belt review associated with the local plan, this would require the demonstration of the Very Special Circumstances required to permit development in the Green Belt.
-Given members previous concerns about this, work will be done to obviate or minimise this need. - 3.19 However, the urgent imperative of dealing with the challenges- faced by residents and the requirements of the Building Safety Act will support the case for Very Special Circumstances in so far as this is necessary. - 3.20 The design will also need to deal with the impact of the proposed development on neighbouring housing, particularly with regard to height and massing.
+Given members previous concerns about this, work will be done to obviate or minimise this need.
+However, the lower the storey heights and density sought the greater the pressure on the green belt. - 3.19 However, the urgent imperative of dealing with the challenges- faced by residents and the requirements of the Building Safety Act will support the case for Very Special Circumstances in so far as this is necessary. - 3.20 The design will also need to deal with the impact of the proposed development on neighbouring housing, particularly with regard to height and massing.
 There may be a need to strike a balance between the use of land currently designated as Green Belt and the impact on adjacent property.
 It is important that this is worked up with the planners during the design development process.